Relki/Feedstics/Readme.md

 In this solution, we start off with a .Net Core 7 console app that can be run in a docker container.
-This "Feed Runner" console app supports multiple Feed Providers and Multiple Feed Exporters.
+This "Feed Runner" console app supports multiple Feed Providers and Multiple Feed Exporters using a feed provider factory and a feed exporter factory.
+Factory limits providers to enabled providers.
 It can be adapted to support other social media platforms and multiple feed export targets.
 Currently, I have implemented a Twitter Feed Provider and a Azure Event Hub and Azure Storage Queue Feed Export providers.